How To Share Files To Participants In A Google Meet

 - On a video conference, click the chat icon on the upper right side of your screen.

-- Copy the sharable link to your file and paste it on the message field.
+- Copy the sharable link to your file and paste it into the message field.

 - Press Enter to send it to every participant in the video conference.